 - Potential participants can decline to participate.

 - Example: The Strategies and Opportunities to Stop Colorectal Cancer in Priority Populations (STOP CRC) trial was designed to improve rates of colorectal-cancer screening among the predominantly minority and low-income patients who receive health care services through Federally Qualified Health Centers (FQHCs; Coronado, Burdick, et al. 2014).
-Prospective participants are identified in the electronic health record as being aged 50-74 years and not up-to-date with colorectal-cancer screening guidelines.
-Investigators send these individuals an Introduction Letter that explains the program and provides an option to opt out of the mailed program by contacting the FQHC (Coronado, Vollmer, et al. 2014).
+Prospective participants were identified in the electronic health record as being aged 50-74 years and not up-to-date with colorectal-cancer screening guidelines.
+Investigators sent these individuals an Introduction Letter explaining the program and provided an option to opt out of the mailed program by contacting the FQHC (Coronado, Vollmer, et al. 2014).
 The letter says: “If you have had a colonoscopy in the past 9 years or prefer that we not mail you a test, please contact us at xxx-xxx-xxxx.”
-Patients who do not opt out subsequently receive a fecal immunochemical test (FIT) kit in the mail with a letter and a set of wordless instructions.
-Participants who do not opt out are also reminded by post card or phone to complete their tests.
+Patients who did not opt out subsequently received a fecal immunochemical test (FIT) kit in the mail with a letter and a set of wordless instructions.
+Participants who did not opt out were also reminded by post card or phone to complete their tests.
 It is worth noting that the letter did not include an option to opt out of data collection for research activities.
 De-identified data was provided to the investigators from the Oregon Community Health Information Network (OCHIN).

 - Prospective participants are asked (either in writing or orally) if they would like to participate in a research trial, and are included if they say “yes” or opt in.
-This agreement is usually documented in the EHR.
+This agreement is usually documented in the electronic health record (EHR).

-- Example: The goal of the Collaborative Care for Chronic Pain in Primary Care/Pain Program for Active Coping and Training (PPACT) trial is to coordinate and integrate services for helping patients adopt self-management skills for managing chronic pain, limit use of opioid medications, and identify exacerbating factors amenable to treatment that are feasible and sustainable within the primary care setting (Debar et al. 2012).
-Prospective participants are sent a letter that explains the program and that someone from the PPACT team may call to explain more about the program.
-The letter provides a phone number to call if the individual would prefer no further contact with the investigative team—to opt out.
-When the team member discusses the program, the individual will be given the opportunity to opt in, which will be recorded in the EHR.
+- Example: The goal of the Collaborative Care for Chronic Pain in Primary Care/Pain Program for Active Coping and Training (PPACT) trial was to coordinate and integrate services for helping patients adopt self-management skills for managing chronic pain, limit use of opioid medications, and identify exacerbating factors amenable to treatment that are feasible and sustainable within the primary care setting (Debar et al. 2012).
+Prospective participants were sent a letter explaining the program and indicating that someone from the PPACT team may call to explain more about the program.
+The letter provided a phone number to call if the individual would prefer no further contact with the investigative team—to opt out.
+When the team member discussed the program, the individual was given the opportunity to opt in, which was recorded in the EHR.

 - A short form may be used stating that the elements of informed consent as required by §46.116 were presented orally, although the consent document is shorter, the consent process itself may be longer (McKinney et al. 2015).
 According to §46.117 the requirements for using a short form include: